openvinotoolkit/openvino/docs/dev/ci/github_actions/runners.md

 ### Dedicated GPU Runners

-As of 24/05/2024,
+Eighteen runners with GPU capabilities are available to all repositories in the OpenVINO organisation's GitHub Actions.
-18 runners with GPU capabilities are available to all repositories in the OpenVINO organisation's GitHub Actions.
+Both integrated GPUs (iGPU) and discrete GPUs (dGPU) are available.

 These runners are virtual machines with Ubuntu 22.04.
 They have the following specifications:

 * CPU: i9-12900k
 * All of them have iGPU (UHD 770 Graphics)
-* 12 of them have iGPU (UHD 770 Graphics) and dGPU (Arc A770)
+* Twelve of them have iGPU (UHD 770 Graphics) and dGPU (Arc A770)

 These runners could be selected using labels provided in the `runs-on` field in a job configuration.
 The available labels are: